turnip uses benefits side effects

 While turnips are generally safe for most people, they may cause discomfort to some individuals if consumed in large quantities.
 It is crucial to understand the potential side effects:

-• Thyroid Function: It is important to note that turnips contain goitrogens, compounds which can interfere with thyroid function in susceptible individuals.
+Thyroid Function: It is important to note that turnips contain goitrogens, natural compounds that can interfere with thyroid function in susceptible individuals.
 If you have any thyroid-related issues, it is advisable to consult your doctor before including large amounts of turnips in your diet.

 Precautions to Take With Turnips